-The UASOC shall be solely responsible for the review and approval of any requested variances of this Policy.
-The UASOC shall propose to the Associate Vice President for Safety and Security appropriate changes to this Policy as needed.
+The UASOC shall be solely responsible for the review and approval of any requested changes to this Policy.
+The UASOC shall propose to the Associate Vice President for Public Safety appropriate changes to this Policy as needed.

 2.1.3 Establishment of Location-Specific Protocols